 Bolivia's rich cultural heritage is evident in its diverse artworks.

-Museo de Arte Indígena Displays art by indigenous groups in the Sucre area, particularly fine woven pieces.
+Museo de Arte Indígena Displays art by indigenous groups in the Sucre area, including particularly fine woven pieces.

 Museo Nacional del Arte This museum in La Paz focuses on religious themes.